MrComit/RhythMario64/README.md

+# RhythMario Project 64.5
+Hack by Team Subway (MrComit and Cheezepin)

 # UltraSM64-extbounds
 Fork of the ultrasm64 repo by CrashOveride which includes the following commonly used patches (patches marked with `*` are toggleable in `config.h`):
 - slope fix